saschazar21/express-oidc-provider/README.md

 After that, the OIDC provider is reachable under the given `DOMAIN` and `PORT` (http://localhost:3000 if omitted).
 Login using the e-mail address and password entered during install step 4.

 ### Routes
 For a detailed routing documentation, please see [/docs/routes.md](/docs/routes.md).
-Supported HTTP methods are listed using the format *[GET, POST]*, necessary scopes for the given route are listed using the format *{scope, other_scope}*.
+Necessary scopes for the given route are listed using the format *{scope, other_scope}* following the route declaration.

 ## Roadmap
 Since this project is still in a very early stage, a lot of things are still on the roadmap: